astorDev/nist/observe/examples/el-shippy/article.md

 }
 ```

+## Wrapping It Up!

-Although the record is huge now it contains supposedly useful data from the actual log message, instead of mostly pointless docker metadata.
+Although the record is still pretty big now it contains supposedly useful data from the actual log message, instead of mostly pointless docker metadata.
 Here's how `compose.yaml` and `filebeat.yml` look after the changes we made:

 ```yaml
 services: